damccorm/DistributedGraphProcessingSystem/README.md

 ## Maximal Bipartite Matching

 This takes in a graph and finds a maximal bipartite matching of the vertices.
 It is not guaranteed to be maximum and it assumes the graph is bipartite.
+It is contained in the bipartite_matching folder.
 In order to use it, set the values of vertices equal to the set that they are in (either 1 or 2).

 # Architecture: